 KAY: I would attend a concert of some visual artists and eat ramen.

-Bena: I would go to all the music events and do sightseeing at old traditional japanese villages.
+Bena: I would go to all the music events and do sightseeing in old traditional japanese villages.

 Fu: Attending concerts, some sightseeing, exploring nature especially off the beaten path, and of course most importantly enjoying some fine Japanese food!

 Grazel: Looking for a tattoo artist, seeing Japan’s nature, like the bamboo forest!